SunEnjoy/OSS_Evaluation_Tool/README.md

 ## Functionality

 The main function of this tool is to help users quickly determine whether a GitHub open-source project is worth downloading.
+If you have jupyter notebook, you can download OSS_Evaluation_Tool.ipynb directly.
+OSS_Evaluation_Tool(With Test) is the same file as OSS_Evaluation_Tool, but contains the code for the test.
+If you do not have jupyter notebook, please download OSS_Evaluation_Tool.py.
+It can be run using any ide or command line you like, as long as the required environment is in place.

 (Note: As PATs have an Expire Date, if you find that the number of requests is insufficient you can contact me via the information in the Contact Section.)